ziming/laravel-statsig/README.md

 Laravel Package for Statsig.

 This package is still very early in development & likely not ready for production use yet.
+I have only used it on non production environments so far.

-Use at your own risk if you want to try it now as breaking changes are likely to happen.
+Use at your own risk if you want to try it now.

 It is basically a wrapper around the [Statsig PHP SDK](https://docs.statsig.com/server/phpSDK)

 ## Support us

 New Adapters will be nice.
+Vapor/Serverless Support will be nice.
 Donations are welcomed too.
 Anything goes.

 You can also let Stasig know that [this package referred you there](https://statsig.com/updates#6/12/2023)